zhom/banderole/README.md

 - [x] Support custom node.js version based on project's `.nvmrc` and `.node-version`
 - [x] Support TypeScript projects with automatic detection of compiled output directories
 - [ ] Support workspaces (currently you need to install dependencies directly)
+- [ ] Only the executable has permissions to read and execute bundled files

 ## License